KiandaBPM/docs/content/docs/low-code/global-css/_index.md

    ![CSS Editor](/images/css-editor.jpg)

-5. Within the file there are some items already added that can be expanded upon.
-For example these items include:
+5. Within the file there may already be some items added that can be expanded upon, or you can create your own, for example:

-   - **Class selectors** for example:
+   - **Class selectors** example

    ```css
    .widget-list-row {